‘Trusting in God; Growing in Wisdom’

 Miss Graves teaches on a Friday afternoon for French and Mrs Rowland for music.

-Mr Fowles teaches PE on a Friday morning.
+Mr Fowles teaches PE on a Wednesday.

 Reading